 Canine Allergy to Heartworm Medication

 Heartworm medication is a life-saver for dogs.
-It can prevent heartworms from growing to lethal size, ... causes adverse reactions and even...
+It can prevent heartworms from growing to lethal size, and kills them before they do...

 Adverse Reactions to Heartgard in Dogs